10 Timeless Time Management Techniques

 5) Eat the Frog

-Your frogs each day are the tasks that will have the greatest impact on achieving your goals, and the tasks that you are most likely to procrastinate starting.
+Your frogs each day are the tasks that will have the greatest impact on achieving your goals, which are usually the tasks that you're most likely to procrastinate starting.

 6) Reduce the Number of Meetings

 Poorly run meetings are time wasters, multiplied by the number of people in the meeting.
-See “How to Lead a Team Meeting.”
+Make sure you have an agenda and you aren't just having a meeting for the sake of having a meeting.

-Categorize your tasks in this way, then tackle the “rocks” first.
-If you keep tackling the small things (the sand, pebbles, and water), and not the important strategic items, the rocks, then your jar will quickly fill up with no room for more rocks.
+Tackle the rocks first.
+If you keep tackling the small things (the sand and pebbles), and not the important strategic items, the rocks, then your jar will quickly fill up with no room for more rocks.

 8) Eliminate Electronic Time Wasters

 Everyone has certain distractions that interrupt them and take their time away from their work.
 Is yours Facebook?
 Twitter?
 Email checking?
 Continuous messaging with friends and family?
-Stop checking them so often by batching these types of tasks.
+Stop checking them so often and start batching these types of activities.
 Set a time, then check and deal with all of them at once.
 Give yourself 30 minutes and then get back on task.
-Batch them and take a break once or twice each day to respond.

 9) Get Organized